manish-garodia/manish-garodia/common/lib-cellar/procedures/linux-feed-penguin/linux-feed-penguin.md

 			Java HotSpot(TM) 64-Bit Server VM (build 16.0.1+9-24, mixed mode, sharing)
 			```

-		 - Check whether java is installed on the system
+		 - Check whether Java is installed on the system

 			```
 			$ <copy>where is java</copy>